 Near the carpark the path loops side to side like an alpine road which afforded myself and the now secured on leads Assistants a marvellous view of some German ladies going to the toilet very publicly under some trees in the middle of the loop.
 Both the Assistants and I didn’t know where to look and I was so flustered I forgot to offer them some of the Assistant’s poo bags.

-Once back at the chaotic car park I sat in the rear of the car with the footsore dogs sharing the biscuits I had brought to go with the flask of coffee that I had decided to leave in the car due to it weighing too much.
+Once back at the chaotic car park I sat in the rear of the car with the footsore dogs sharing the biscuits I had brought to accompany the flask of coffee that I had decided to leave in the car due to it weighing too much.
 I lasted about 5 minutes watching the mayhem – It was like being outside a shopping mall on Christmas Eve – till the pressure from people wanting my parking space grew too much.
 When a wonderfully polite tourist from India asked if I would mind him waiting for my space I immediately moved the car.
 Learn a lesson impatient rude drivers.

 Not only am I taking in the view I am doing some subtle advertising on behalf of the Assistants.